ken-warren/solar_battery-investment/README.md

 ## Data Cleaning

 This phase includes:
-1. Finding and correcting missing values
+1. Finding and dropping missing values
 2. Inspection of duplicates
 3. Deletion of negative values
 4. Inspection of outliers and correcting them.